encode/django-rest-framework/docs/api-guide/generic-views.md

 # Mixins

-The mixin classes provide the actions that are used
+The mixin classes provide the actions that are used to provide the basic view behaviour.
+Note that the mixin classes provide action methods rather than defining the handler methods such as `.get()` and `.post()` directly.
+This allows for more flexible composition of behaviour.

 ## ListModelMixin